 Dynamic power cables have been clearly identified as critical components for floating ORE systems.
-High voltage alternating current (HVAC) cables for floating wind turbines are the main concern at this stage.
-An issue for the French industry is to identify the need for the construction, or the adaptation, of a test bench that would account for the inherent coupling between the mechanical, electrical and thermal loadings involved.
+High voltage alternative current cables, known as HVAC, for floating wind turbines are the main concern at this stage.
+One of the challenges for the French industry is to identify the need to build, or adapt, a test bench that would account for the inherent coupling between the mechanical, electrical and thermal stresses involved.

 Partners and funding

-This project is led by Centrale Nantes and France Energies Marines.
+This project was led by Centrale Nantes and France Energies Marines.

-This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the Investments for the Future Programme (ANR-10-IEED-0006-28).
+This project received funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the Investments for the Future Programme (ANR-10-IEED-0006-28).